Educational Support Departments » Counseling Center » Counselors' Corner

 This spring Tech25 is offering the following beginner-level courses, which are open to high school students and adults.
 No previous experience is required.

 Audio Basics (Mon. & Wed.
-6:00 - 8:00 PM; Starts Feb.
-4 - New sessions begin every month!)
+6:00 - 8:00 PM; New sessions begin every month!)

 Lighting Basics (Tues. & Thurs.
-6:00 - 8:00 PM; Starts Feb.
-10 - New sessions begin every month!)
+6:00 - 8:00 PM; New sessions begin every month!)

 For students 18+ who have completed the Audio Basics course, a Live Sound Training course is available.

-Applications are now being accepted for the spring 2025 program.
 This program is for those who are interested in working professionally in the live sound industry as a front of house engineer, monitor engineer, stagehand, and more.
 You will learn how to set up sound systems and stages, use mixing consoles to mix and route audio signals, work with professional musicians, artists, and production crews, and dive deeper into the world of live sound engineering.
 Learn from pro audio engineer Carolyn Slothour and gain real work experience to get your foot in the door.
 The course includes 20 hours of total instruction.

 You can learn more about Tech25 here.